Seirdy/seirdy.one/content/posts/website-best-practices.md

 Users who click a link _choose_ to load a full page.
 Loading pages that a user hasn't clicked on is making a choice for that user.
 I encourage adoption of "link" HTTP headers to pre-load essential and above-the-fold resources when possible, but doing so does not resolve the issues with lazy-loading: the people who are harmed by lazy loading are more likely to have pre-fetching disabled.

 Moreover, determining the pages to prioritize for speculative pre-loading typically requires analytics and/or A/B testing.
 Enrolling users in a study (e.g. by collecting information about their behavior) without prior informed consent _in terms they fully understand_ demonstrates a disrespect for their autonomy.
 Furthermore: analytics typically represent all users equally, when developers should be giving disproportionate attention to marginalized users (e.g., disabled users).
 The convenience of the majority should not generally outweigh the needs of the minority.
-Many marginalized people don't wish to broadcast the fact that they have special needs, so don't rely on being able to figure out who's whom.
+Many marginalized groups don't wish to broadcast the fact that they have special needs, so don't rely on being able to figure out who's whom.

 ### Can't users on poor connections disable images?